Bamboo-resumes/Main-Page/README.md

 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a pull request.

-## License

-This AI Resume Generator for GitHub is available under the [MIT License](LICENSE).

 ---

-Thank you for using the AI Resume Generator for GitHub!
-If you have any questions, issues, or feedback, please don't hesitate to [contact us](mailto:support@yourresumeapp.com).
+Thank you for using the Bamboo Resumes for GitHub!
+If you have any questions, issues, or feedback, please don't hesitate to [contact us](mailto:bambooresumedev@gmail.com).